51009 2nd.Lieut Anthony Edgar Hammond, 12thLancers.

 were far from straight forward.

-In Betty Wharton’s Smith family history she reports that Charles Herbert
+In Betty Wharton’s Smith family history she reports that his younger brother,

 Anthony’s name is also inscribed on page 577 of the Canadian First World War